USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 	:param enum coord: can be ``x``, ``y``, ``z``
 	:param enum bc1: boundary condition on lower side, can be ``open``, ``dirichlet``, ``neumann``.
 	:param enum bc2: boundary condition on lower side, can be ``open``, ``dirichlet``, ``neumann``.

+Inhomogeneous boundary conditions are implemented by using conductor tools to fix the potential.
+For external boundaries, the conductor must occupy the far ghost cells.

 Iterative Solver
 ,,,,,,,,,,,,,,,,